 |Trust Pilot Score||4.6|

 In our Syncthing review, we put the software to the test.
-We investigated how the service works, what security features it adopts, and how does it compare to other file sharing service.
+We investigated how the service works, what security features it adopts, and how does it compare to other file-sharing services.

 However, you cannot rely on Syncthing in terms of encryption when it comes to securing your files next level.
 Thus, you are bound to use some of the best VPN services available in the market to encrypt all your files accordingly.

-Allow us to share our insights with you and rest of the world.
+Allow us to share our insights with you and the rest of the world.